Eureka Rebellion

-The Eureka Rebellion was a series of events involving gold miners who revolted against the British administration of the colony of Victoria, Australia during the Victorian gold rush.
+The Eureka Rebellion was a series of events involving gold miners who revolted against the British administration of the colony of Victoria, Australia, during the Victorian gold rush.
 It culminated in the Battle of the Eureka Stockade, which took place on 3 December 1854 at Ballarat between the rebels and the colonial forces of Australia.
 The fighting resulted in an official total of 27 deaths and many injuries, the majority of casualties being rebels.
 There was a preceding period beginning in 1851 of peaceful demonstrations and civil disobedience on the Victorian goldfields.
 The miners had various grievances, chiefly the cost of mining permits and the officious way the system was enforced.

+Tensions began in 1851, with the introduction of a tax on gold mines.
+Miners began to organise and protest the taxes; miners stopped paying the taxes en masse.
+The October 1854 murder of a gold miner, and the burning of a local hotel (which miners blamed on the government), ended the previously peaceful nature of the miners' dispute.
+Open rebellion broke out on 29 November 1854, as a crowd of some 10,000 swore allegiance to the Eureka Flag.
+Gold miner Peter Lalor became the rebellion's de facto leader, as he had initiated the swearing of allegiance.
+The Battle of Eureka Stockade ended the short-lived rebellion on 3 December.
+A group of 13 captured rebels (not including Lalor, who was in hiding) was put on trial for high treason in Melbourne, but mass public support led to their acquittal.

-Mass public support led to the acquittal of 13 captured rebels at their high treason trials in Melbourne.
-Rebel leader Peter Lalor was elected to the parliament, later serving as Speaker of the Victorian Legislative Assembly.
-Several reforms sought by the rebels were subsequently implemented, including legislation providing for universal adult male suffrage for Legislative Assembly elections and the removal of property qualifications for Legislative Assembly members.
+The legacy of the Rebellion is contested.
+Rebel leader Peter Lalor was elected to the Victorian Legislative Assembly in 1856, though he proved to be less of an ally to the common man than expected.
+Several reforms sought by the rebels were subsequently implemented, including legislation providing for universal adult male suffrage for Assembly elections and the removal of property qualifications for Legislative Assembly members.
 The Eureka Rebellion is controversially identified with the birth of democracy in Australia and interpreted by many as a political revolt.
-There is an interpretive centre at the Eureka Stockade Memorial Park that has as its centrepiece the Eureka Flag, which the miners swore allegiance to and flew over the battle.

-Location

-In 1931, R.S.
-Reed claimed that "an old tree stump on the south side of Victoria Street, near Humffray Street, is the historic tree at which the pioneer diggers gathered in the days before the Eureka Stockade to discuss their grievances against the officialdom of the time."
-Reed called for the formation of a committee of citizens to "beautify the spot, and to preserve the tree stump" upon which Lalor addressed the assembled rebels during the oath swearing ceremony.
-It was also reported the stump "has been securely fenced in, and the enclosed area is to be planted with floriferous trees.
-The spot is adjacent to Eureka, which is famed alike for the stockade fight and for the fact that the Welcome Nugget. (sold for £10,500) was discovered in 1858 within a stone's throw of it."
-A report commissioned by the City of Ballarat in 2015 found that given documentary evidence and its elevation, the most likely location of the oath swearing ceremony is 29 St. Paul's Way, Bakery Hill.
-As of 2016, the area was a car park awaiting residential development.

-The exact site of the Eureka Stockade itself remains unknown.
-The materials used to build the stockade were rapidly removed to be used for the mines, and the entire surrounding area was so extensively worked that the original landscape became unrecognisable, making identifying the historical location of the stockade virtually impossible.
-In 1870, Ballarat born historian William Withers claimed that: